codezero-be/laravel-localizer/README.md

 #### Detectors

-By default the middleware will use the following detectors for a supported locale:
+By default the middleware will use the following detectors to check for a supported locale in:

-1. The URL
+1. The URL slug
 2. The session
 3. A cookie
 4. The browser